-- Eat more fruits and vegetables (at least 5 servings a day are recommended). - Exercise at least 30 minutes per day on most days of the week. - If you are overweight, lose excess weight. - Limit your intake of alcohol to no more than one drink per day. - If you smoke, quit. - If you have a baby, try to breastfeed for at least four months. - If you need hormone replacement therapy or birth control pills, discuss the risks and benefits with your healthcare professional.
+- Exercise at least 30 minutes per day on most days of the week. - Maintain a healthy body weight. - Limit your intake of alcohol to no more than one drink per day. - Avoid smoking or vaping. - If you have a baby, try to breastfeed for at least four months. - If you need hormone replacement therapy or birth control pills, discuss the risks and benefits with your healthcare professional.